Get

 Height: 23 – 27 inches

 The Curly Coated Retriever was originally produced for upland bird and waterfowl hunting.
-They’re the tallest of the retrievers and easily distinguished by their thick, tight curls that protect against water, thorns, and other hazards in the wilderness.
+They are the tallest of the retrievers and easily distinguished by their thick, tight curls that protect against water, thorns, and other hazards in the wilderness.
 They’re poised, proud, and smart, and they are capable gundogs and tireless watchdogs.

 4. Portuguese Water Dog

-portuguese water dog standing outdoor
+portuguese water dog wags tail outdoors

 Image Credit: Brook Robinson, Shutterstock